-- Training in methods in primatology is available through classes held at the San Diego Zoo, as well as field research opportunities in Indonesia and China.
+- Training in methods in primatology is available through classes held at the San Diego Zoo, as well as field research opportunities in Indonesia, China and Florida.

-- Archaeology, Linguistic, Physical/Biological Anthropology, and computer laboratories provide the student with "hands-on" experience.
+- The department has a number of laboratories, including The Environmental Anthropology and Archaeology Lab (EAAL), the Biological Anthropology Lab (BAL), and the Historical Archaeology/Maya Research Lab (HAMR), which provide students with "hands-on" research experience.
 Professors provide detailed training using a variety of anthropological resources, such as artifacts and skeletal materials, to enhance student learning.

 - Internships are available through the department in a variety of interesting settings, from county government to private companies working in Cultural Resource Management.
+Students can also complete internships through the San Diego State University Collections Management Program and the South Coastal Information Center, both of which are housed on campus.
 The practical experience gained as an intern often leads to employment.

 Anthropology is a good preparation for jobs in government, business, social services, news media, museums, and education that require an understanding of cultural and national differences and the ability to work with people from different backgrounds.
 Archaeologists are employed by local, state, and federal government agencies and small and large consulting and environmental firms to preserve, salvage, and restore archaeological resources.

 To further explore career options in this field, visit the Career Services Web site.